-Sixteen year-old Rohan, with his parents Rosa and Dhawan, was travelling in their car.
+Sixteen-year-old Rohan, with his parents Rosa and Dhawan, were traveling in their car.
 Dhawan was driving, and Rohan was sitting in the back.
 Dhawan was driving his car very carefully because it was a brand new Hyundai i10.
 It was his dream to buy a car.
 This was the family’s first ever car.
 Dhawan was in a very good mood.

-After a few minutes of travelling, an Innova overtook their car.
+After a few minutes of traveling, an Innova overtook their car.

 Rohan – “Dad that car went ahead of us.
 Please drive faster and overtake that car!”